arcbtc/bitcoinSwitch/README.md

 # bitcoinSwitch💡
 Turn things on with bitcoin.

-Compatible with any ESP32 microcontroller, with or without a screen, supporting native lightning invoices and static LNURLPay links.
+Compatible with any ESP32 microcontroller, with or without a screen, supporting native LN invoices and static LNURLPay links.

 ### Includes portal for easy setup
 ![portal](https://user-images.githubusercontent.com/33088785/166824760-bc612411-7663-4a78-9331-61390042e3ae.gif)